 You also want to make sure the space works for your stylists.
 Nailing the amount of space around each styling chair is key to making sure you maximize your footprint without setting up your stylists to bump into each other all day long.
 So, how much space should there be between salon chairs?
 Our experts recommend leaving 3 ½ - 5 feet between chairs to give stylists room to work and clients their personal space.

 Breathe life into your space by adding plants.
 Not only do they clean the air and supply oxygen, but they give any area a pop of color without being overwhelming.
 Bringing plants inside will also give your salon a natural, calming feel.

 If you have a bland wall that you’re not sure what to do with, turn it into a statement wall.
 Adding a big, bold art piece will catch the eye immediately.
 And any art piece will work!
 It doesn’t have to be salon-themed to tie your space together.
 Anything that speaks to you will do the trick.

 Everything that goes into your salon matters.
 From the layout of the space to the colors on the walls, down to the way you display your products—every detail becomes a part of your brand.
 So don’t skimp on the details.
 Make sure your towels match, your products are displayed nicely, and your stations are uniform.
-In the salon pictured above, even the shape and color of the Diamond Styling Chair match the cabinets and countertop style.
+In the salon pictured here, the bright blue of the Belvedere Nova Styling Chairs matches the blue tone in the mural.
 Like we said: no detail is too small.

 Designing the interior of your salon is an important, but fun and rewarding, step to take for your business.
 Just remember to keep the layout consistent, the energy flowing, and to remember the details — they make all the difference.
 If you’re not sure where to begin, we can help you!
 Check out our free salon design and layout services page to learn more.